-Alberta, Ottawa sign deal that reduces oilsands environmental monitoring | CBC News
+Alberta, Ottawa reduce oilsands environmental monitoring budget due to pandemic | CBC News

 Marlin Schmidt, environment critic for Alberta's NDP Opposition, pointed out the provincial budget set aside at least $50 million for monitoring paid for through an industry levy.

-He said the cuts aren't likely to help the image of Alberta's industry.
+"I feel I've been lied to," he said, adding the cuts aren't likely to help the image of Alberta's industry.

 "It's critical to protect the environment.
 It's also critical to show the world we can develop these resources responsibly.
 We're failing at both."